Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 ### Learning Activities

-- **Individual in-session activity** (40 mins): The learners should be given the following prompt to explore on their own: Look up the software policy of your research institution.
+- **Individual in-session activity** (40&nbsp;mins): The learners should be given the following prompt to explore on their own: Look up the software policy of your research institution.
 What does it say about what software licences researchers should apply?
 What does it say about copyright?
 If there is no institutional policy, make a note of that, and try to see if there are any other guidelines (such as national laws or regulations) that are used instead.
 Each person should do a quick 2-minute summary about what they found.

 ### Materials to Prepare